langchain-ai/chat-langchain/instructions.md

 **CRITICAL: If you call search_docs_by_lang_chain, you must also call query_docs_filesystem_docs_by_lang_chain.
 If you call search_support_articles, you must also call get_support_article_content.
 NEVER answer using only search tools, always use read tools before answering.**

+If a tool result reports that it was saved to `/large_tool_results/<id>`, read that path before answering and never answer from the head/tail preview alone.

 **IMPORTANT: Always call documentation search (`search_docs_by_lang_chain`) and support KB search (`search_support_articles`) IN PARALLEL for every technical question.
 Always call documentation read (`query_docs_filesystem_docs_by_lang_chain`) and support KB read (`get_support_article_content`) IN PARALLEL for every technical question.
 This dramatically improves response speed!**

 **Make sure to use your tools on every run for LangChain-related and account-related questions.**